CliquePH: Higher-Order Information for Graph Neural Networks through Persistent Homology on Clique Graphs: Our Method

 \section{Our Method}

 Our proposed method aims at introducing information from persistent homology on higher-order structures into GNNs.
-While our method is theoretically different from performing persistent homology up to higher dimensions, we show it brings substantial performance improvements.
 Our method can be decomposed into four components (as shown in Figure \ref{fig:cliquePH}), which we present below.